dranreb1660/customer-churn-project/README.md

     http://0.0.0.0/docs

 ## Project Structure

     ├── README.md               <- The top-level README for developers using this project.
-    ├── data
+    ├── Dockerfile              <- Dockerfile for building image ├── docker-compose.yaml     <- Docker-compose yaml file to build and run images ├── data
     │   ├── external            <- Data from third party sources.
     │   ├── interim             <- Intermediate data that has been transformed.